Mix a Bit of Drink Mix

 - Craft stick to use to mix

-Tell the children they will mix and sip a bit of drink mix as they practice reading and writing words that contain the short ĭ vowel: tip, drip, chip, flip, sip, lip, slip, rip, clip, snip, zip, mix, bit, fit, sit, in, lick.
+The children will mix and sip a bit of drink mix as they practice reading and writing words that contain the short ĭ vowel: tip, drip, chip, flip, sip, lip, slip, rip, clip, snip, zip, mix, bit, fit, sit, in, lick.

 Mix a drink